-Our deferred revenue totaled \$8.1 million and \$9.2 million at March 29, 2008 and December 29, 2007, respectively.
+Our deferred revenue totaled \$9.9 million and \$9.2 million at June 28, 2008 and December 29, 2007, respectively.

 Our operating results in the last three years have been impacted by charges to cost of sales related to excess, obsolete and lower of cost or market inventory issues.
-These charges totaled approximately \$20.7 million during the three-year period ended December 29, 2007 (approximately \$0.4 million in the first quarter of fiscal 2008) and were primarily the result of decreases in customer forecasts, competitive conditions in the test handler industry and, to a lesser extent, changes in our sales product mix.
+These charges totaled approximately \$20.7 million during the three-year period ended December 29, 2007 (approximately \$0.5 million in the first six months of fiscal 2008) and were primarily the result of decreases in customer forecasts, competitive conditions in the test handler industry and, to a lesser extent, changes in our sales product mix.
 Exposure related to inventories is common in the semiconductor equipment industry due to the narrow customer base, the custom nature of the products and inventory and the shortened product life cycles caused by rapid changes in semiconductor manufacturing technology.
 Increased competition, particularly in the last several years, has also negatively impacted our gross margins on certain products and we believe it is likely these conditions will exist for the foreseeable future.

 Our non-semiconductor equipment businesses have comprised approximately 15% of our consolidated revenues during the last three years.
 During fiscal 2007, our television camera and microwave communications businesses underperformed and we implemented strategies which we believed would help improve the profitability of these businesses.
 These initiatives included the introduction of new products and a strategic acquisition.
-During the first quarter of fiscal 2008 results in our microwave equipment operation improved significantly while our television camera business continued to underperform.
+During the first quarter of fiscal 2008 results in our microwave equipment operation improved significantly, however, during the second quarter of fiscal 2008 sales at our microwave communications business decreased, sequentially, primarily as a result of revenue deferrals and a customer requested rescheduling of product shipment dates.
+While our television camera business has continued to underperform during the fist six months of fiscal 2008, customer interest is strong for new products developed for the high-end security and surveillance markets and we are anticipating that order levels will increase in the future.